1924 Giro d'Italia: Participants

 The peloton was completely composed of Italians for the second consecutive year.
 Notable riders that started the race included Giuseppe Enrici, Federico Gay and Bartolomeo Aymo.
 Former winners Costante Girardengo and Giovanni Brunero, along with Ottavio Bottecchia, Gaetano Belloni, and other top riders chose not participate in the race due to disagreements over appearance fees with the organizers.
 In order to get the appropriate number of riders, the organizers offered room and board, along with food, for all those who entered.
 The riders were all considered to be independent as many riders were in disagreement with their teams over money.
 Of the 90 riders that began the Giro d'Italia on 10 May, 30 of them made it to the finish in Milan on 1 June.

 The 1924 edition of the race saw the first and only ever woman participate.
 Alfonsina Strada entered the race as "Alfonsin Strada" to conceal her gender.
 She previously raced against men in the Giro di Lombardia in 1917 and 1918.
 She was widely regarded as the best female cyclist in Italy at the time.
 Her identity was uncovered and made public by La Gazzetta dello Sport on 14 May when they published the headline "Alfonsina e la bici."
 Strada completed the first seven stages, but finished outside the time limit on the eighth stage where she fell several times and arrived in Perugia fifteen hours after starting.
 The organizers, however, asked her to continue riding to the race's finish because of the heightened interest in the race due to a woman participating in a men's event.

+Race summary

+Aymo won the first stage, ten minutes ahead of Federico Gay.
+Gay won the second stage, but because Aymo was only seven minutes behind he stayed in the lead.

+In the third stage, Aymo suffered on the final climb.
+When he reached the top, he was far behind the rest, and decided to abandon the race.
+Gay won the stage, and became the new leader, almost fifteen minutes ahead of Giuseppe Enrici.

+Not much changed until the seventh stage.
+In that stage, Gay attacked on the Macerone, but had overestimated his climbing abilities, and was overtaken by better climbers, including Enrici.
+Enrici won the stage, and Gay lost seventeen minutes.
+Enrici was now the new leader, more than a minute ahead of Gay.
+All other riders were more than one hour behind, so the battle would be between Gay and Enrici.

+In the eighth stage, Enrici decided the race.
+The weather was bad, and Gay was not able to follow Enrici.
+Enrici won the stage, forty minutes ahead of Gay, and his victory seemed all but secured.

+During the final stages, Enrici suffered from an infected foot.
+He had troubles to walk, but could ride his bicycle.
+He finished the remaining stages in the bunch at the same time as Gay, and thus became winner of the 1924 Giro.